0xfuturistic/sequencer-commitments/README.md

 **Harnessing Emily for Sequencer Commitments**

 ### Client's Perspective:
 The `OnUnsafeL2Payload` function, at the heart of the client's stack, is responsible for assimilating new blocks.
 This is now integrated with the call to `n.validateCommitments(ctx, payload)`, ensuring every block respects its sequencer commitments.
-All of these are brought to life in the EVM with Emily's prowess.
+The logic for these commitments is implemented in the EVM by Emily.

 **Insightful Code Snippets**:
 ```go